jakemurphycollins/TillerProject/README.md

 **_NOTE:_** The compiled build folder was included in the zip file, if you just want to run the output skip to step 4
 1. Open a terminal and navigate to the root of the project `/TillerProject`
 2. Run: `cmake --preset tests`
+   - If you just copied the project to your system, you will need to clean
+       - Remove the build folder: `rm -rf build`
+       - Re-run `cmake --preset simulation`.
+Sometimes Windows Anti-Virus can cause this step to fail, you can either run it twice or turn it off if thats the case for you
 3. Run: `cmake --build --preset tests`
 4. Run: `cd .\build\tests\test\ ; ctest`